ameseee/kwk-curriculum-site/web-app/lessons/intro-to-js/index.md

   <code class="try-it-code">var c = 31</code><br>
   <code class="try-it-code">var d = 98</code>
   <p>Write code to find the average of these four numbers.</p><br>

-  <p>Find the answer to this problem using JavaScript: Karina earns $10.25 per hour at her job at Express.
-If she worked 20 hours last week, how much should she get paid?</p>
+  <p>Find the answer to this problem using JavaScript: On average, there are 23.5 scholars at each Kode With Klossy camp this year.
+If there are 36 camps taking place, about how many scholars are attending in total?</p>
-  <p>Push It: Print out to the console a complete sentence with your answer to the problem about Karina's pay.</p>
+  <p>Push It: Print out to the console a complete sentence with your answer to the problem about Kode With Klossy scholars nation-wide.</p>
 </div>

 ## Conditionals